 We found that when treating our underarms, the best way was to use a stamping motion instead of gliding it across the skin (the last option works better on the legs).
 After two treatments our hair was growing back thinner and, by week three, it recovered yet appeared to be unable to get longer than an initial prickle.
 When week six moved around, hair regrowth had dramatically dwindled.

-It’s almost painless, delivering a slight warm sensation between settings one to four, however by five there is a pinch, however, it’s major area of strength for not the point that we had to stop.
-The main head is ideal for gliding over larger areas like the upper and lower legs, however for underarms the precision head is great – to use, stamp it, sit tight for it to flash and lift.
-It’s efficient however not worked for speed, so you’ll need approximately 30 minutes to treat your legs.
+It’s almost painless, delivering a slight warm sensation between settings one to four, however by five there is a pinch, however, it’s a major area of strength for not the point that we had to stop.
+The main head is ideal for gliding over larger areas like the upper and lower legs, however for underarms the precision head is great – to use, stamp, and sit tight for it to flash and lift.
+It’s efficient but does not work for speed, so you’ll need approximately 30 minutes to treat your legs.

 As the flash is exceptionally bright, we would have jumped at the chance to have seen a couple of protective glasses included at the cost.
 In conclusion, it requires use like clockwork for the initial four treatments, then a final detail at regular intervals.
 That large hole in between means it tends to be easy to fail to remember when you next need to treat your body hair, so we’d recommend setting a reminder in your calendar to keep steady over it.